liaoherui/AccuSNV/README.md

 `sbatch scripts/run_snakemake.slurm`<BR/>

 ⚠️: If you need to modify any slurm job configuration, you can edit the config.yaml file generated in your output folder: `<output_dir>/conf/config.yaml`

+⚠️: Job Interruption Warning: If your job stops before completing, you can check whether any tasks are still pending by running: `sh scripts/dry-run.sh`.
+If there are unfinished jobs, you can re-submit them using: `sbatch scripts/run_snakemake.slurm`.

+Job interruptions may be caused by issues with specific compute nodes (e.g. Timelimit or QOSMaxSubmitJobPerUserLimit).
+To avoid such interruptions, consider modifying the partition settings in your `scripts/run_snakemake.slurm` file or modifying your config.yaml file (`<output_dir>/conf/config.yaml`).